Acorns vs Betterment 2018

 However, on an account size of $4,500 that fee only represents a 0.26% fee which is much more reasonable and very similar to other online investment apps.

-Betterment will charge you between 0.25% of assets under management up to 0.5% of assets under management.
+Betterment will charge you either 0.25% or 0.4% of assets under management annually.

 Why the difference?

-Because they offer three tiers of service.
-The most basic tier offers all the same digital investment power as the others, but it lacks the phone call service with their team of certified financial advisers.
+Because they offer two tiers of service.
+The Digital tier offers all the same investment power as the other, but it lacks the phone call service with their team of certified financial advisers; you can still contact them via text message though.

-Most investors, I feel, will find that a once annual checkup with an adviser is enough to keep them on track.
+Most investors, I feel, will find that texting with an adviser is enough to keep them on track.
 I think if you’re needing monthly or weekly calls to your adviser, you’re probably better off hiring a personal adviser who can manage your wealth directly.

 Is one app better than the other?
 It’s hard to say for sure because they fit different needs.
 Each app is designed well, based on a smart system, and ready to help you save and invest today.